 WordPress is the most popular CMS.
 Because of its popularity, almost all hosting companies have servers optimized for running WordPress websites faster & easier.
 The server comes with all the tools preinstalled for setting up and managing WordPress websites.

 WordPress hosting can be a shared server, a VPS, or entirely a dedicated server.
 Most web hosting companies do not mention what type of server they have optimized for WordPress.
 Mostly on WordPress hosting page, the system memory and processor cores are not even mentioned.

 This was about shared hosting vs. dedicated hosting.
-I will keep updating this article with more information so if you have any questions, drop it in the comment section below.
+I will keep updating this article with more information so if you have any questions, drop them in the comment section below.

-If you are confused about which hosting service should you go with, in the next article, I will discuss how to select your hosting company and hosting package.
-Yes, hosting company matters because it’s responsible for your website, so know all the points before hitting that “I agree” checkbox.
+If you are confused about which hosting service you should go with, in the next article, I will discuss how to select your hosting company and hosting package.
+Yes, the hosting company matters because it’s responsible for your website, so know all the points before hitting that “I agree” checkbox.